 This is an interesting tier because champions at this level aren’t exactly strong in the meta, but if you can learn how to play them well, you can still make them work to carry games.
 It might require a bit of extra effort to get there though.

-Jinx isn't particularly strong, but she does have a very prominent place in the current meta.
-Unfortunately, that's still the strongest she's been in a long time, so if you're a fan of Jinx, now's the time to pick her up.
-Although she's a crit-strike hyper-carry, the introduction of the new Infinity Edge and Stormrazor actually lowered her effectiveness a little bit.
-Jinx still boasts more cleave damage than any ADC in the game, so she's great on teamfight comps.
+Jinx isn’t particularly strong, but she does have a very prominent place in the current meta.
+Unfortunately, that’s still the strongest she’s been in a long time, so if you’re a fan of Jinx, now’s the time to pick her up.
+Since she’s a crit-strike hyper-carry, the introduction of the new Infinity Edge and Stormrazor helped her out a little bit.
+Jinx still boasts more cleave damage than any ADC in the game, so she’s great on teamfight comps.
 The only ADC that can out-cleave her is probably Twitch, but he needs his ultimate to be available to make that happen, while Jinx just needs to flip a switch on her Q.